Neoliberalism is making us lonely, says George Monbiot, highlighting the plight of those disenfranchised in today's economy.

 Poverty in the UK

-Introducing P-CED to the UK in 2004 with a business plan to tackle poverty, P-CED argued:
+Introducing P-CED to the UK in 2004 with P-CED argued:

 "Capitalism is the most powerful economic engine ever devised, yet it came up short with its classical, inherent profit-motive as being presumed to be the driving force.
 Under that presumption, all is good in the name of profit became the prevailing winds of international economies — thereby giving carte blanche to the notion that greed is good because it is what has driven capitalism.
 The 1996 paper merely took exception with the assumption that personal profit, greed, and the desire to amass as much money and property on a personal level as possible are inherent and therefore necessary aspects of any capitalist endeavour.
 While it is in fact very normal for that to be the case, it simply does not follow that it must be the case."